1 Introduction and Infrastructure

 For people the train is the most common mean of transportation in Tokyo.
 Depending on the operator the trains navigate on a vast net of bridge and embankment systems all around the city, in opened tunnels and underground systems or automatically driving on a monorail.
-All trains are equipped with earthquake early warning system (EEW) which automatically stops the train in the case seismic waves have been recorded.
-The busiest (underground) station is the Shinjuku station which is the central nod for Tokyo's many commuting employees.
-Three million commuters every day.
+All trains are equipped with earthquake early warning system (EEW) which automatically stops the train in the case seismic waves were recorded.
+The busiest (underground) station is the Shinjuku station which is the central nod for Tokyo's commuters.
+Three million of them cross the station every day.

 In residential areas pedestrians and bicycles have priority in traffic.
-In general there is more parking space than cars using it.
-For an expansive daily fee ground level parking areas are available at any time and everywhere in the city.
-Private parking space is build with adjustable multilevel-parking-decks are build in dense areas.
+For a high daily parking fee parking space is available at any time and everywhere.
+Private parking space with adjustable multilevel-parking-decks are build in dense areas.

 70% of the land is covered with mountains and forests.
 Most of the inhabited zones can be found close to the coasts.
 The archipelago of Japan has a humid climate with cool temperatures in the north and subtropical temperature in the south.
 Constant strong winds bring fresh air from the ocean.